-The OneSpin Safety Critical Verification Solution encompasses a range of formal tools and techniques that provide a complete verification flow to test for the presence of any systematic faults and verify that a high proportion of random faults will be detected and handled by the device.
-The solution includes advanced coverage techniques, fault injection and qualification, as well as a broad formal verification solution.
+The OneSpin Functional Safety Verification Solution encompasses a range of formal tools and techniques that provide a complete verification flow to test for the presence of any systematic faults and verify that a high proportion of random faults will be detected and handled by the device.
+The solution includes advanced coverage techniques, fault injection and qualification, and a broad formal verification solution.

 To validate safety mechanisms that trap and resolve “random” field problems, ISO 26262 and other standards demand a quantitative analysis of random hardware failures and their outcomes.
-Part of this analysis comprises the injection of faults into the gate level models of integrated circuits to determine the single point and latent fault metrics (SPFM/LFM), which are eventually used to calculate the failure rate of a component.
-These gate level models can be complex and contain numerous possible fault scenarios.
+This analysis includes the injection of faults into the gate-level models of integrated circuits to determine the single point and latent fault metrics (SPFM/LFM), which are eventually used to calculate the failure rate of a component.
+These gate-level models can be complex and contain numerous possible fault scenarios.

 OneSpin provides a formal solution to target these problems in the form of three Apps.
 The Fault Propagation App (FPA™) operates in the fault simulation flow to reduce the number of tests required while increasing the quality of, and accelerating, the overall process.
 The Fault Injection App (FIA™) allows the injection of faults without change to the design code for the purpose of testing the fault handling components in the design.
 The Fault Detection App (FDA™) provides a fully automated fault metric, diagnostic coverage calculation and allows the detection of dangerous random faults or faults not detected by the safety mechanism.